kriansa/til/security/gnupg.md

 ### 2. Backup

 Now, after the keys are generated, backup them!
 Copy the `~/.gnupg` folder to a pendrive.
-That should do it, it's not enough.
-Let's export them into a file - and even [print it out](http://security.stackexchange.com/questions/16209/is-there-a-standard-for-printing-a-public-key-as-a-barcode) on a paper.
+That should do it, but is not enough.
+Let's export them to a file - and even [print it out](http://security.stackexchange.com/questions/16209/is-there-a-standard-for-printing-a-public-key-as-a-barcode) on a paper.

 ```
 $ gpg2 --armor --export-secret-keys <KEY_ID> > /media/USB/<KEY_ID>-secret-key.gpg